RoryStokes/CUE-Animate/README.md

 `python pan.py INPUT_IMAGE_PATH OUTPUT_IMAGE_PATH [FRAMES_IN_ANIMATION]`

+To convert a simple single image to a displayable layout simply use layout.py

+`python layout.py INPUT_IMAGE_PATH OUTPUT_IMAGE_PATH`

-Any suitable png can be displayed on your keyboard using 'display.py', by default it runs at 10 fps but this can be modified with a command line argument.
+Any suitable image can be displayed on your keyboard using 'display.py', by default it runs at 10 fps but this can be modified with a command line argument.

 `python display.py ANIMATION_IMAGE_PATH [FPS]`

+#Extension
+`layout.py` can be used to easily write animation producing scripts.
+The function `layout.create` takes in a single PIL Image object of any size, resizes it as necessary and returns a single numpy array representing the frame of the animation.
+For an example see `spin.py` and `pan.py`.